edmnt/ECommerce/README.md

     ```bash
     npm install
     ```
-3. Please control your 3000 port is on process before start the project.
+3. Please control your 3000 port is not on process before starting the project.
 You can use the command down below to control and kill the process on your port.
    ```bash
     lsof -i :3000
     kill -9 <PID>